abisop/nuttx-docs/en/components/net/sixlowpan.md

 vice-versa).

-As a configuration option, the 6LoWPAN implementation will use either the node's 2-byte short address or 8-byte extended address as the MAC address that the IPv6 address is based on.
+As a configuration option, the 6LoWPAN implementation will use either the node\'s 2-byte short address or 8-byte extended address as the MAC address that the IPv6 address is based on.
 This is determined by the configuration setting `CONFIG_NET_6LOWPAN_EXTENDEDADDR`.
-By default, the 2-byte short address is used for the IEEE802.15.4 MAC device's link layer address.
+By default, the 2-byte short address is used for the IEEE802.15.4 MAC device\'s link layer address.
 If this option is selected, then an 8-byte extended address will be used, instead.